A Self-Consistent Quantum Field Theory for Random Lasing: Quantum-Field Theory for Photonic Transport

-The nonlinear self-consistent microscopic random laser gain $\gamma_{21} n_2$ incorporates the influence of the boundary renormalized length scale $\chi_d$,$\gamma_{21}$ is the transition rate from laser level 2 to level 1, $n_2$ is the electronic occupation number of level 2.
+The term for nonlinear self-consistent microscopic random laser gain $\gamma_{21} n_2$, see Section~\ref{sec:LRG}, incorporates the influence of the boundary renormalized length scale $\chi_d$; $\gamma_{21}$ is the transition rate from laser level 2 to level 1, $n_2$ is the electronic occupation number of level 2.
 This yields the inversion condition

 in stationary state. $\chi_d$ is the length scale implicated by dissipation in the bulk alone.
-The modification of the boundary specifies the relation between lasing emission and amplified spontaneous contributions (ASE), Eq.(\ref{SE}), relevant for light emitting diodes (LEDs).
+The~modification of the boundary, Equation~(\ref{diff}), specifies the relation between lasing emission and amplified spontaneous contributions (ASE), Equation~(\ref{SE}).